majbthrd/SAMDx1-USB-DFU-Bootloader/README.md

 [OpenOCD](http://openocd.org/) is open-source and freely available.
 Given a debug unit interfaced to the target, it will not only program the flash but it also has built-in support for setting the BOOTPROT bits to provide write-protection of the bootloader.

-Testing was done with OpenOCD v0.10.0 using both the debug units built-in to the ATSAMD11-XPRO and ATSAMD21-XPRO as well as the [Dapper Miser CMSIS-DAP](https://github.com/majbthrd/DapperMiser) debug unit.
+Testing was done with OpenOCD v0.10.0 using both the debug units built-in to the ATSAMD11-XPRO and ATSAMD21-XPRO as well as the [Dapper Miser CMSIS-DAP](https://github.com/majbthrd/DapperMiser) and [Dapper Mime CMSIS-DAP](https://github.com/majbthrd/DapperMime) debug units.

 Your mileage may vary, particularly with earlier releases of OpenOCD.
 (The wisdom of the Internet implies earlier versions of OpenOCD had bugs with setting the BOOTPROT bits.)
 You don't have to use the BOOTPROT bits, but adding write-protection to the bootloader is generally a desirable attribute.